pce-uw-jscript400/final-project/readme.md

 -// [?]
 I have completed the requirements of the [Edit Assignment](#Edit-Assignment) page
 - [?]
 I have completed the requirements of the [All Students (Admin View)](#All-Students-Admin-View) page
 - [] I have completed the requirements of the [Ungraded Assignments](#Ungraded-Assignments) page
-- [9] I have completed the requirements of the [Graded Assignments](#Graded-Assignments) page
+- [] I have completed the requirements of the [Graded Assignments](#Graded-Assignments) page
 - [X] I have completed the requirements of the [Logout](#Logout) page
-- [?]
-I have added my Deployed Frontend link above
+- [X] I have added my Deployed Frontend link above
-- [ ] I have removed any commented out code from both of my repositories
+- [X] I have removed any commented out code from both of my repositories
 - [X] I have submitted my project on Canvas
 - [X] I have created 10 or more students on my deployed site
 - [X] I have created at least one assignment for each student on my deployed site